3DRS: MLLMs Need 3D-Aware Representation Supervision for Scene Understanding: Conclusion

 \section{Conclusion}

-In this paper, we systematically investigate the 3D representation capabilities of MLLMs for scene understanding.
-While previous studies have primarily focused on the impact of 2D foundation models, our work is the first to explore the value of 3D foundation models in this setting.
-Specifically, we introduce 3DRS, a framework that delivers direct 3D-aware supervision to MLLMs via pretrained 3D foundation models.
-Extensive experiments show that our approach consistently enhances performance across a range of 3D scene understanding tasks, underscoring the importance and potential of 3D foundation models for multimodal scene understanding.
+In this paper, we present a comprehensive study of the 3D representation capabilities of multi-modal large language models (MLLMs) in the context of scene understanding.
+While most existing research has centered on leveraging 2D foundation models to improve visual reasoning in MLLMs, the role and utility of 3D foundation models in this setting remain largely unexplored.
+To bridge this gap, we propose 3DRS, a novel framework that introduces direct 3D-aware supervision to MLLMs by leveraging pretrained 3D foundation models as teachers.
+Our approach enables MLLMs to acquire richer geometric and spatial representations, facilitating more accurate and robust understanding of complex 3D scenes.
+Through extensive experiments on diverse 3D scene understanding benchmarks, we demonstrate that 3DRS consistently improves performance across a variety of tasks, such as object localization, spatial reasoning, and 3D question answering.
+These results highlight the unique advantages and significant potential of integrating 3D foundation models for advancing multimodal scene understanding.